CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Interest-Free Nature

-No interest is charged on the amount used, as long as repayments follow the given schedule.
+No interest is charged on the amount used as long as repayments are made according to the given schedule.

 Digital/Card-Based Access

-The card allows controlled spending without handling cash, reducing misuse.
+The card enables controlled spending without cash, minimizing misuse.

 Government-Backed Security